Mange is one of the various skin infections that causes a great deal of agonies to our dogs.

 Let's take a look at each of these two types of mange in dogs.

-Sarcoptic mange in dogs (Scabies) is caused by a type of mange mites that usually infest young stray puppies.
+Sarcoptic mange (Scabies) is caused by a type of mange mites that usually infest young stray puppies.

 The female mite digs "tunnels" into the dog's skin to lay its eggs.
 The mite continues to dig deeper while laying eggs at the same time.
 After that, the female mite dies off.